What is self-care?

-Being mentally healthy and living well is important to every single one of us – whether we are living with a mental illness or not.
+Being mentally healthy and living well is important to every single one of us – whether we are living with mental health concerns or not.
 It’s about enjoying life and fulfilling your potential.
 It’s having the ability to cope with stresses and sadness, and it’s about being connected to friends, family, community and culture.

 Why is self-care important?

 Mental health and wellbeing is important to individuals, families, schools, workplaces and communities.
 There is a role for everyone to play.

 - increased resilience

 Taking time for self-care is not always easy, but doing something small each day, week or month is a good start.